 View at First

-$1,000 minimum.
+$1,000 minimum daily balance for the disclosed rate.
 Check-writing and ATM.
-Credit union (NCUA insured, equivalent coverage).
+Credit union (NCUA insured).

 View at Connexus

-$12/month fee waived with $500 balance.
-Full access.
-Large bank FDIC insured.
+$5/month fee waived with $2,500 balance.
+Full access features but a low rate.
+FDIC insured.

 View at Navy